 Efficiency of administration Option 1 would avoid the need for potentially complex and expensive disputes over whether the interest rate on related-party debt is set appropriate.
 Option 2 would reduce the need to review the interest rates of taxpayers utilising the safe harbour.
-For the remaining taxpayers, the restrictions (e.g. striking out exotic terms) would simplify the transfer pricing analysis. because there would be less need to review + Option 4 would reduce the need to review the interest rates of taxpayers utilising the safe harbour.
-0 Sustainability + Option 1 would apply to taxpayers that have structured their affairs to strip the maximum profits out of New Zealand; however, it could also affect the interest rates of less aggressive taxpayers. , , , , , , Option 3 could result in interest deduction denial even if a taxpayer has conservative debt levels. + Option 4 would not prevent firms from achieving excessive interest rates on related-party debt.
+For the remaining taxpayers, the restrictions (e.g. striking out exotic terms) would simplify the transfer pricing analysis. + Option 3 would reduce administration costs because there would be less need to review and challenge related-party loans under transfer pricing.
+Option 4 would reduce the need to review the interest rates of taxpayers utilising the safe harbour.
+0 Sustainability Option 1 would apply to taxpayers that have structured their affairs to strip the maximum profits out of New Zealand; however, it could also affect the interest rates of less aggressive taxpayers.
+Option 2 should generally only affect taxpayers with more aggressive debt structures.
+Option 3 could result in interest deduction denial even if a taxpayer has conservative debt levels.
+Option 4 would not prevent firms from achieving excessive interest rates on related-party debt.
 0 Overall assessment + ++ Recommended option 0 + 0